-You can restore SQL Server data directly to a disk without the use of SQL.
+You can restore SQL Server data directly to a disk without using SQL.

 Before You Begin

-Verify that the SQL Server client is installed on the destination server.
+Verify that the SQL Server agent is installed on the destination server.

 Procedure